Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

 \subsubsection{The metric on Taylor series}

-Recall that the Taylor series in $\rxyz$ have the coefficient to $X^0Y^1$ in the interval $[0,2\pi)$.
-From the construction in~\cite{VN2003} we can see that when defining the topology the endpoints of the closure of this interval should be associated.
-We define a topology on $\rxyz$ such that a sequence of Taylor series converges if and only if each term converges in the appropriate space.
+Recall that the Taylor series in $\rxyz$ have the coef\/f\/icient to $X^0Y^1$ in the interval $[0,2\pi)$.
+From the construction in~\cite{VN2003} we can see that when def\/ining the topology the endpoints of the closure of this interval should be identif\/ied.
+We def\/ine a topology on $\rxyz$ such that a~sequence of Taylor series converges if and only if each term converges in the appropriate space.
 This is the topology induced by any of the following metrics.